Use a federated learning strategy

 Before you continue, make sure to join the Flower community on Flower Discuss (Join Flower Discuss) and on Slack (Join Slack).

-There’s a dedicated #questions channel if you need help, but we’d also love to hear who you are in #introductions!
+There’s a dedicated #questions Slack channel if you need help, but we’d also love to hear who you are in #introductions!

 The Flower Federated Learning Tutorial - Part 3 shows how to build a fully custom Strategy from scratch.